-(Alveolo-)palatal affricates and sibilants use a rounder bottom (as do almost all affricates and sibilants).
+(Alveolo-)palatal affricates and sibilants use a rounded bottom (as do almost all affricates and sibilants).

 Here's a full list of palatal letters :

-There are also sounds articulated between your uvula and your glottis, deep in your throat.
-We distinguish two positions: pharyngeal and epiglottal, although that distinction is relatively recent, so that the sounds represented by the Arabic letters ع ayn and ح heh are now recognized as epiglottal, not pharyngeal.
+There are also sounds articulated between your uvula and your glottis, deep in your throat, like the sounds of the Arabic letters ع ayn and ح heh.

-Shwa has four letters for lateral fricatives, as occur in Welsh, Zulu, Navajo and Tlingit, for example.
+Musa has five letters for lateral fricatives, as occur in Welsh, Zulu, Navajo and Tlingit, for example.
 The hushing series can be used for all postalveolar fricatives, as for example in Archi, Dahalo and Toda.
 The unvoiced lateral fricatives can also be used for a voiceless lateral approximant, as in Tibetan, or murmured lateral approximants as in Gujarati, Nepali and Marathi.

-That's 47 additional letters.
+That's 48 additional letters, for a total of 110.
 Here's what you've seen so far (with transcriptions in IPA):

 |< Consonants||More Voices >|